In a culture where the lives of parents often revolve around their children, teaching our children they can’t always get what is essential.

-And sometimes when I say those words to our children I consider breaking out in song – they’ve never heard it before so will likely wonder what is wrong with me as I belt it out.
+It’s probably weird, but sometimes when I say those words to our children I consider breaking out in song.
+Although, they’ve never heard it, so it will definitely confirm I’m weird.
 I should rehearse now so I’m prepared for teenage years when they’ll really enjoy my off-key singing.

 You CAN’T always get what you want.
 You WON’T. And you SHOULDN’T.

-I don’t like saying “No” and sometimes I feel like I’m saying it too much.
-I don’t like to see their disappointment and quivering lips..but there are simply some things we need to say NO to.
+I don’t like saying No and sometimes I feel like I’m saying it too much.
+I don’t like to see our kids disappointed, or with quivering lips.
+But there are simply some things that require no.

-It seems so logical here on this screen…but perserverance is often DIFFICULT.
-HARD.
+It seems so logical here on this screen, but perseverance is often DIFFICULT.

-Especially when my husband is out-of-town, or when I’m tired, or when the kids are tired, or it’s just Monday…it WOULD be easier (for me) to just give them that second popsicle.
-It WOULD be easier (for me) to pick up the toys for them than to hear them cry while they do it at a snails-pace.
+Especially when my husband is out-of-town, or when I’m tired, or when the kids are tired, or it’s just Monday.
+It would be easier (for me) to just give them that second Popsicle.
+It would be easier (for me) to pick up the toys for them than to hear them cry while they do it at a snails-pace.
+At least, for now.

 Why, oh WHY, am I putting

-They have to learn that their perception of fairness may not be what happens.
-They have to experience not getting what they want in order to be thankful for what they DO have and what they are privileged to DO.
+Our kids must learn their perception of fairness may not be what happens.
+They have to experience not getting what they want in order to be thankful for what they have and what they are privileged to do.
 They need to learn what absolute truth is, and what God has to say about our behavior.

-Some days…it seems like a lofty goal.
+Some days, raising adults seems like a lofty goal.
 Far away.
 A struggle met with tears, eye-rolls and confusion.
 Sometimes I feel like giving in to demands and whines.
 But the big picture matters too much.
 Failure just isn’t an option.
 We have to WIN.

-I am grateful that with persistence, small victories become more frequent – moments when disappointment rolls off their shoulders and they understand and accept it.
+I am grateful that with persistence, small victories become more frequent.
+It’s a gift to recognize moments when disappointment rolls off their shoulders and they understand and accept it.
 Success is measured in small victories.
 When they say ‘OK mama’, and go back to playing without batting an eye, I call that success!